Peter Heintz

-Dr. Peter René Heintz (November 6, 1920 – March 15, 1983) was a Swiss professor of sociology and doctor of political science that notably impacted on the extensive academic development within Latin America and greater Europe.
+Peter René Heintz (November 6, 1920 – March 15, 1983) was a Swiss professor of sociology and doctor of political science that notably impacted on the extensive academic development within Latin America and greater Europe.

 Life

-Peter Heintz was born on the 6th of November, 1920 as the son of a merchant in Davos, Switzerland.
+Heintz was born on November 6, 1920, as the son of a merchant in Davos, Switzerland.
 After many years of adolescence in Spain and scientific studies in Paris, Cologne and Zurich, Heintz obtained his doctorate of Political Science in 1943 from the University of Zurich.
 While on campus, a chance encounter with German-born sociologist René König was particularly important for his interest in sociology, leading him to assist König in Cologne and later habilitate renowned theses such as The Problem of Authority with P.J.
 Proudhon (1956).
 Alongside Erwin Scheuch and Dietrich Rüschemeyer, Heintz was one of König’s major students.

 Beginning in 1956 he participated as an expert for the UNESCO, within the field of academic development of sociology in Latin America.
 During 1957, Peter collaborated for the first time with his wife Suzanne Heintz to release the paper Sociology of Juvenile Delinquency.
 From 1960 to 1965 under a Latin America UNESCO initiative, Heintz headed the Escuela Latinoamericana de Sociología at FLACSO (Facultad Latinoamericana de Ciencias Sociales) in Santiago de Chile while collaborating with such internationally known sociologists by the likes of Alain Touraine, Shmuel Noah Eisenstadt and Johan Galtung.

 Subsequently, Heintz founded the Department of Sociology at the newly constructed Fundación Bariloche(Bariloche Foundation), Argentina.

 In 1966 Heintz was appointed Professor of Sociology and associated accolade of ordinarius at the University of Zurich.
 Upon his arrival to the position of professor, together with Erich Häuselmann, he founded the Sociological Institute on the campus.

 From 1969 until 1972, he presided the Swiss Sociological Association, and furthermore contributed greatly to the institutionalization of theoretically informed and empirically based sociology in Switzerland.

 Heintz remained as an ordinarius professor at the University of Zurich until his death during 1983 while living in Zurich.